 It feels great to land your dream entry-level accounting job.
 But you can’t just rest on your laurels if you want to have a successful career in the long run.
 You also have to set career goals.

-Korth, a student at the University of Nebraska at Omaha who will take his first accounting job in a CPA firm, says he's always wanted to “be a business adviser to clients and help them achieve their goals.”
-But that’s just the beginning.
+Korth, who took his first accounting job at a CPA firm after studying at the University of Nebraska at Omaha, said his dream was to “be a business adviser to clients and help them achieve their goals.”
+But that was just the beginning.

-“My ultimate career goal is to run for public office and use my accounting/business skills to affect monetary policy,” he says.
+“My ultimate career goal is to run for public office and use my accounting/business skills to affect monetary policy,” he said.

 If you know where you want to end up, you’ll be better able to develop the skills and experience you need to get there — and you’ll likely be more driven and focused, as well.